 1. Exfoliate

 Any time skincare tips come up, you're gonna be hard-pressed to not see exfoliation on the list.
-That's because exfoliating removes dead skin cells which leads to an even skin tone, a smoother skin texture, skin detoxification, less breakouts and definitely, unclogged pores.
-When your pores are filled with sebum, dirt and other gunk, not only can it stretch your pores out, it can block your pores and create inflammation which can make your pores look a lot larger too.
+That's because exfoliating removes dead skin cells which leads to an even skin tone, a smoother skin texture, skin detoxification, fewer breakouts, and definitely, unclogged pores.
+When your pores are filled with sebum, dirt, and other gunk, not only can it stretch your pores out, but it can block your pores and create inflammation which can make your pores look a lot larger too.
 That's why you should make it a point and practice to exfoliate your skin, no less than a couple of times each week.
 Click here for tips on how to make your own body scrub and here for tips on how to make your own chemical peel.

 2. DIY a Toner